A “forward-thinking” Methodist pastor may by silencing a ten-year-old music series because of his plans to reform a Normal Heights church.

 Carey Driscoll, a retired copier salesman who has lived in San Diego since 1959, has produced more than 500 concerts over ten years as part of his Acoustic Music San Diego concert series.
 Most of the AMSD shows have been staged at the 250-seat United Methodist Church in Normal Heights.

-2900 Highland Avenue (Sweetwater High School), City Heights
+2900 Highland Avenue (Sweetwater High School), National City

 The all-ages, no-booze shows brought extra revenue into the church.
 Driscoll and his patrons can rely on the acoustically superior church, which has hosted Jimmy Webb, Judy Collins, John Sebastian, Al Kooper, Richie Havens, Fairport Convention, and the Roches.